How much would a CVA cost your business?

 Pay in Full – If it is possible you should pay the full total owed to the creditors who issued the winding up petition.
 This could also include the addition of costs relating to the petition being brought in front of the High Court (around £2,000).

-Dispute the Debt – At this point you can also dispute the debt in court.
+Dispute the Debt – At this point, you can also dispute the debt in court.
 This will be the case if you believe the amount of debt to be incorrect or doesn’t exist at all, or if you believe the petition was incorrectly served.
 You must have evidence to back up these claims, and can face severe legal consequences without evidence.

 Go into Administration – When a company has an outstanding winding up petition, the directors are unable to appoint an Administrator.
-However, if it is considered that Administration is the most appropriate solution, the holder of a qualifying floating charge may appoint an Administrator, or an application may be made to the Court.
+However, if it is considered that a Company Administration is the most appropriate solution, the holder of a qualifying floating charge may appoint an Administrator, or an application may be made to the Court.

-Negotiate a CVA – A Company Voluntary Agreement (CVA) is an option at this point as it allows you to negotiate with your creditors to repay the debt over a longer period of time.
+Negotiate a CVA – A Company Voluntary Arrangement (CVA) is an option at this point as it allows you to negotiate with your creditors to repay the debt over a longer period of time.
 This has to be agreed by at least 75% of your creditors and allows breathing space to revive cash flow and give the company a chance to survive and thrive in future.
 This may not prevent a winding up petition completely if one creditor does not agree with the payment terms.
 This means that you must attempt to get the petition withdrawn from the court records.

 An Adjournment – A separate application to the court can be made to either adjourn the case or cancel the hearing entirely.
 This would be to provide the company time to raise funds in order to pay off the debts in full, or to give insolvency practitioners time to restructure the company in the most effective way to pay off creditors.